-Finding signal on X is harder than ever.
-We curate high-value insights on AI, Startups, and Product so you can focus on what matters.
+Finding signal on X is more difficult than it used to be on Twitter.
+We curate the best tweets on topics like AI, startups, and product development every weekday at 10 AM EST so you can focus on what matters.

-10 tweets
+20 tweets

 A lot of people are DM’ing about how to replicate Cursor’s hiring motion.
 These are the conditions required: - bottoms-up roadmap - genuine trust in your ICs - team beyond founders has good taste in people - allocate 30% of company time to recruiting Basically you need to have the discipline to actually “get out of the way” of the great people you work your butt off to hire.